PakizaMutallimova/hangman-game/README.md

 # hangman-game

-I used HTML, CSS, Javascript
+I used HTML, CSS, Javascript, Sweetalert

 I have written this project limited data, so my data comes from array  that I created.